SystemDestoyers/jadco-vue-full/pages.md

     "Innovative Efforts in Revolutionizing the eSport Industry", "Bringing the global Arts and Entertainment Events to town" ],
-  "aboutHeading": "We Listen, design your vision and bring it to life...
+  "aboutPageHeading": "We Listen, design your vision and bring it to life...
 Let's talk", "serviceHeadings": {
     "education": "From Education and Training to Innovation", "ai": "The Latest AI and Technologies",